First Year Student FAQ - Health Sciences

 I need to know about the Youth Allowance and Austudy

-You need to visit Student Services.
-They will assist you with all inquiries of this kind.
+Please contact a Student Adviser They will assist you with all inquiries of this kind.

 I'm having some personal problems, and need to talk to someone